stamov/GenId.jl/README.md

 In distributed systems, sometimes the latency for acquiring unique IDs (e.g. for primary/technical keys, sequences) between different nodes/threads and a single coordinator (database/service etc.) is too high under some circumstances.
 In such contexts Universally Unique IDentifiers (UUIDs) can be used.

-This library provides few algorithms to generate some of them and support user friendly test representation.
+This library provides few algorithms to generate some of them and supports user friendly text representations.

 # Background